Laser Focal Therapy for Prostate Cancer

 With MRI guidance, we can often localize your cancer (or at least its most dangerous part) to one or two regions of the prostate.
 We can then place a laser fiber under MRI guidance into those areas.

-The MRI provides an provides an additional, powerful tool by demonstrating real-time heat maps of the areas of tissue destruction.
+The MRI provides an additional, powerful tool by demonstrating real-time heat maps of the areas of tissue destruction.

 Although side effects are possible with any procedure, in appropriate patients LFT can treat the cancer with a lower risk of serious side effects compared to traditional treatments [1-5].
 Looking for more information about what to expect?